prebish/cpu2247-schematic/README.md

 2. Click **Load Image**.
     ![Load Image Image](./imgs/click_load_image.png)

-3. Navigate to the `logism-cpu-schematic/roms/` directory and select a `.rom` file.
+3. Navigate to `logism-cpu-schematic/roms/` and select a `.rom` file.

 ### Running Programs
 To run the program you loaded, you must start the clock cycle.